dmarushkin/appsec-discovery/README.md

 docker-compose up --build
 ```

+Authorize in Rules Management UI at http://127.0.0.1/ and make some risk rules.

 For prod environments feel free to bake Docker images in your k8s env, use external db, production Grafana or Superset for dashboards and any kind off analytics ;)